HorbachovCarmudi/Queue/README.md

 If desired solution should be distributed with separate docker containers created dynamically, it also can be done, in one week.

-Unfortunately, during this weekend I had no chance to check simulation running on other machines**, so if there are any troubles with checking it, don't hesitate to contact me.
+Unfortunately, during this weekend I had no chance to check simulation running on other machines, so if there are any troubles with checking it, don't hesitate to contact me.

 ## Solutuion Description
 In due to simulate a system of a producer and a group of auto-scaled consumers connected by a queue I decided to follow next simple markup: